Lectures have two formats: whiteboard presentation and slides presentation.

 Attending lectures is absolutely critical.

 Most lectures are paired with a reading.
-These are optional and classes will not exactly follow the readings, but you will get more out of the lectures if you skim the readings beforehand (or afterwards).
+These are optional and classes will not exactly follow the readings, but you will get more out of the lectures if you skim the readings afterwards.
 Readings will be drawn from these books:

 - CML: A Course in Machine Learning by Hal Daumé III